hudibrian/brianhudicom/content/posts/dynamically-rendering-components.md

 ---
-title: "Dynamically Rendering React Components with Array.Map"
+title: 'Dynamically Rendering React Components with Array.Map'
-category: "React"
+category: 'React'
-date: "2018-11-17"
+date: '2018-11-17'
-slug: "dynamically-rendering-components-with-react"
+slug: 'dynamically-rendering-components-with-react'
-author: "hudi"
+author: 'hudi'
-cover: "./images/blog/dynamic-components.jpg"
+cover: './images/blog/dynamic-components.jpg'
 tags:
   - javascript
   - react
   - array
-description: ""
+description: "If you have run in to a situation where you need to dynamically render a component for each item in a list of items, you have no idea where to start, and don't know what `Array.map()` does, keep reading"
 ---

 If you have run in to a situation where you need to dynamically render a component for each item in a list of items, you have no idea where to start, and don't know what `Array.map()` does, keep reading.